prakharmrsl/easypcceo.github.io/pages/gaming-ethernet-cable/gaming-ethernet-cable.md

 I get a lot of questions regarding this topic, so I've created this FAQ section to answer some of the more common ones.

-**What is the best Ethernet cable for gaming?** In my experience, it doesn't really matter a whole lot, but buying a Cat6 cable is always a good idea.
+### What is the best Ethernet cable for gaming?

+In my experience, it doesn't really matter a whole lot, but buying a Cat6 cable is always a good idea.
 However, if your internet connection is too slow for gaming in the first place, buying an expensive Ethernet cable isn't going to help you.

+### Which is better for gaming: Cat5 or Cat6?

+Cat6 cables are faster and more efficient than Cat5, so technically, Cat6 is your best bet from a performance standpoint.

+However, the price to performance ratio of a Cat6 cable isn't that great – in other words, you'll get similar gaming performance from a Cat5 cable for a much lower price.

+### Is a Cat 7 cable good for gaming?

+Technically speaking, yes, it would be great for gaming.
+From a performance/dollar standpoint, however, you're probably better off going with a cheaper option.
+Cat7 cables are designed for advanced networking systems, not just for connecting an Xbox to a router.

+### Is Ethernet good for gaming?

+Yeah, definitely.
+Ethernet is the best way to connect any gaming device to the internet if you want the best possible connection.
+WiFi may seem more convenient, but it's definitely slower and less reliable.

+### Is a wired connection good for gaming?

+Well, based on the answer above, yes...
+A wired connection is good for gaming.
+For some reason I'm still asked this via email even though I pretty much answered it above...

-**Can I use a wireless adapter instead?** Of course you can!
+### Can I use a wireless adapter instead?

+Of course you can!
 I actually use a wireless adapter with my setup because I'm living in a college dorm, and it works well for me.
 Using a wired connection is only ideal if you need the fastest possible connection, and you're somewhat close to your router.

-**How long can the cable be?** If your router is far away from your setup, you're going to need a long Ethernet cable.
+### How long can the cable be?

+If your router is far away from your setup, you're going to need a long Ethernet cable.
 Just remember that signal strength deteriorates as the cable becomes longer.
 Any of the cables on this list will do just fine.

-**What's faster, wireless or wired?** Yes, sometimes I'm actually asked this question.
+### What's faster, wireless or wired?

+Yes, sometimes I'm actually asked this question.
 Wired, of course!

-**Which is best?** When it comes to [Cat 5 vs Cat 6](https://planetechusa.com/blog/ethernet-different-ethernet-categories-cat3-vs-cat5e-vs-cat6-vs-cat6a-vs-cat7-vs-cat8/){: target="_blank"} Ethernet cables, it's always best to go for a Cat 6 cable.
-They're newer, faster, and better all-around for gaming.

-## What If Your Router Is Too Far Away?
+### What If Your Router Is Too Far Away?

 As mentioned previously, the length of your Ethernet cable has a direct impact on network speed.
 If your cable is too long, your internet connection speed will suffer.